bjorn-grape/Genetics/README.md

 The monogame library is supposed to be crossplatform

 If you want to use this code, please mention this Repo.
-All the images, sprites and musics are not from me, links to them should be added soon.
+All the images are not from me, links to them should be added soon.